Francis Browne

-Francis Patrick Mary Browne, (3 January 1880 – 7 July 1960) was a distinguished Irish Jesuit and a prolific photographer.
-His best-known photographs are those of the and its passengers and crew taken before its sinking in 1912.
+Francis Patrick Mary Browne, (3 January 1880 – 7 July 1960) was an Irish Jesuit and a prolific photographer.
+His best-known photographs are those of the and its passengers and crew which he took while a passenger on the ship; he disembarked in Queenstown, four days before the ship sank.
 He was decorated as a military chaplain during the First World War.

 Early life

 Francis Browne was born to a wealthy family in 1880 at Buxton House, Cork, Ireland, the youngest of the eight children of James and Brigid (née Hegarty) Browne.
 His mother was the niece of William Hegarty, Lord Mayor of Cork, and a cousin of Sir Daniel Hegarty, the first Lord Mayor of Cork.
 She died of puerperal fever eight days after Francis's birth.
 After the death of his father in a swimming accident at Crosshaven on 2 September 1889, Browne was raised and supported by his uncle, Robert Browne, Bishop of Cloyne, who bought him his first camera shortly before the younger man embarked on a tour of Europe in 1897.